-This interest in humanity led me to the world of documentary film.
-I was enraged by the wrongful conviction portrayed in Paradise Lost and frustrated by the elusive truth in Capturing the Friedmans.
-My curiosity about the human psyche grew, and I began forging my path in editing, where I am able to explore real-life subjects and discover what makes people tick.
+I eventually found myself gravitating toward psychological thrillers like Vertigo and Rosemary's Baby, where I was fascinated by the dynamic personalities I met on-screen and riveted by the slow-building tension that pulled me out of my comfort zone.
+My love for film went hand in hand with my passion for theatre, leading to a slight obsession with Les Misérables, where the powerful blend of emotions stirred by stories of injustice, betrayal, courage and resilience stayed with me for days.
+This growing interest in humanity drew me to the world of documentary film where I was enraged by the wrongful conviction portrayed in Paradise Lost and frustrated by the elusive truth in Capturing the Friedmans.
+My curiosity about the human psyche grew, and I began forging my path in editing, where I’m able to explore real-life subjects and discover what makes people tick.

 From character-driven pieces to projects with pressing social issues, my belief in the power of film to educate and affect change fuels the dedication that I put into my craft.
 Building an intimate connection with my subject matter, I focus on the emotional journey of the characters.
 I love the challenge of cracking a narrative, the collaboration in bringing a director's vision to life and the enthusiastic dialogue shared with a team of like-minded storytellers.